SamTF/CurrencyThing/README.md

 Check out the [Currency Thing page on my website](http://sam.freelancepolice.org/discord_bots/currencything) for more details on how and why it was designed.

+Browse the Currency Thing blockchain online at https://currencything.com/!

 # Showcase
 ![Genesis Block](http://sam.freelancepolice.org/static/projects/discord_bots/currencything/showcase/genesis.jpg)